 To return your Start menu with a swipe, you must first ensure tablet mode is enabled.
 You can check by searching for Settings on your computer and clicking on it when it pops up in your search results.

 In Settings, click System > Tablet mode and ensure it’s on (full-screen).
 Once that’s done, go back into your settings and find Accounts > Sign-in options.

 Instantly close all windows with a button press

 If you’re using a Surface tablet or are working with a laptop running Windows 10, you can instantly close all open windows on your desktop with a button press.

 It might sound like an odd shortcut, but it helps clean up your open windows when things get cluttered, and you need some visual space.
 Here’s how it works: Press Ctrl+Alt+Down.

 Screengrab without a print screen (Windows Key + Shift + S)

-Tablets have changed a lot over time, but they’re still useful for digital note-taking and reading eBooks.
-Windows 11 was designed with tablets in mind, though—you can even use it like a touch-based laptop, as long as you plug in a keyboard and mouse occasionally.
+Tablets have changed a lot, but they’re still helpful for digital note-taking and reading eBooks.
+Windows 11 was designed with tablets in mind, though—you can even use it like a touch-based laptop, as long as you occasionally plug in a keyboard and mouse.

 Most Popular on Best Affordable Products, READ MORE!